China to step up financing support for major projects

 BEIJING, June 30 (Xinhua) -- China will increase financing support for its major projects through policy-based and developmental financial instruments, a State Council executive meeting chaired by Premier Li Keqiang decided on Wednesday.

-Offering such support, the country aims at boosting effective investment, employment and consumption, according to the meeting.
+Offering such support, the country aims to boost effective investment, employment and consumption, according to the meeting.

+The meeting decided to raise up to 300 billion yuan (about 44.7 billion U.S. dollars) via means such as financial bond issuance for the capital replenishment of major projects, including new infrastructure, or bridge financing for special debt projects.

+The central government will arrange interest discounts for a period of two years in accordance with the actual amount of equity investment, the meeting said.

 Photos